MatiasJJ/lumi-userguide/docs/software/installing/easybuild.md

 with software support cross-compiling and as tests may fail when compiling for a CPU with instructions that the host CPU does not support.

-To check what modules are currently loaded, use the command `module list`.

-E.g. to change to the compute nodes partition, load the partition/C
+To check what modules are currently loaded, use the command `module list`, and to change to the compute nodes partition, load the partition/C

 ```bash
 $ module load partition/C
 ```

-### 3. Find EasyBuild recipes
+### 2. EasyBuild environment

 To get the EasyBuild features available, load the `EasyBuild-user` module: